 There are many ways you can help children and their families get the care they need.

 Choroid plexus brain tumors develop in the tissue located in the spaces of the brain called ventricles.
-This tissue makes cerebrospinal fluid (CSF), the fluid that surrounds the brain and spinal cord.
+This tissue makes cerebrospinal fluid (CSF), which surrounds the brain and spinal cord.
 These rare tumors are seen more often in younger children.
 Between 10 and 20 percent of brain tumors that occur within the first year of life are choroid plexus tumors.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”